Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 - Against the Lions last week, Wilson went 20-for-29 (69.0%) for 236 yards with four touchdown passes.

-- He also carried the ball six times for 24 yards, averaging four yards per carry on the ground.
+- He also added 24 yards on six carries, averaging four yards per carry without a touchdown.

-- Wilson has thrown for 573 yards (191.0 ypg) to lead Seattle, completing 60.9% of his passes and recording six touchdown passes and one interception over his last three appearances.
+- Wilson has thrown for 573 yards (191.0 ypg) on 53-of-87 passing with six touchdowns and one interception over his last three games.

 - He has added 37 rushing yards on eight carries, averaging 12.3 yards per game.